vasilakisfil/Introspected-REST/README.md

 ```

 Notice that we also define here the pagination, by referencing parts of the user's `meta` object.
-Our strategy is duplicate common functionality, wherever we can, in MicroTypes because we cannot know in advance
+Our strategy is duplicate common functionality in MicroTypes, wherever we can, in order to help
-which MicroTypes each client will be programmed to understand.
+our clients.
+Possibly not all clients will be programmed for all our MicroTypes, especially if we
+release them progressively.